ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: samp_clk_timebase_div

-        If :py:data:`niscope.Session.samp_clk_timebase_src` is an external source, specifies the ratio between the sample clock timebase rate and the actual sample rate, which can be slower.
+        If :py:attr:`niscope.Session.samp_clk_timebase_src` is an external source, specifies the ratio between the sample clock timebase rate and the actual sample rate, which can be slower.

         The following table lists the characteristics of this property.